sealfoss/infiniteMonkeyVR/README.md

 attach an InteractiveObjectController script to each object you would like to be interactable with your Vive.

 interactive objects must have a collider and a rigidbody.

+Everything I've written here is released under the GNU General Public License.